vahidzee/lightning-toolbox/docs/data_module.md

 # `lightning_toolbox.DataModule`
 `lightning_toolbox.DataModule` aims to capture the generic task for setting up DataModules in pytorch lightning (which are a way of decoupling data from the model implementation, [see the docs](https://pytorch-lightning.readthedocs.io/en/stable/data/datamodule.html)).
-It could be very useful if you are dealing with datasets with the following assumptions:
+It could be very useful if you are dealing with datasets with the following assumption:

-1. You don't want to transform the data on the fly, and your dataset object returns samples which are ready to be fed to your model. (`TODO:` In a future version, we will add support for on-the-fly functional transformations)
-2. Creating a `torch.utils.data.DataLoader` from your dataset is as simple as calling `torch.utils.data.DataLoader(dataset, batch_size=...)`, which is the case for most datasets in deep learning.
+> Creating a `torch.utils.data.DataLoader` from your dataset is as simple as calling `torch.utils.data.DataLoader(dataset, batch_size=...)`, which is the case for most datasets in deep learning.

 In this case, you can use `lightning_toolbox.DataModule` to create a `LightningDataModule` from your dataset(s).
 You can either use it to transform your dataset(s) into a datamodule, or create your own datamodule by inheriting a class from it.